Endless Travel Plans

 What does a typical food day cost for a family of 4?

 Over 6 days, food totals range from $400-$500 (budget) to $960-$1,320 (premium).
 The key insight: San Diego's casual dining scene is so good that mid-range families don't feel like they're skimping.
-A $12 fish taco plate in Pacific Beach genuinely beats a $35 entrée at most tourist restaurants in other cities.
+A $12 fish taco plate in Pacific Beach easily beats a $35 entrée at most tourist restaurants in other cities.

 Scenic San Diego coastline with cliffs and beachgoers enjoying the ocean